Noise-robust ground state energy estimates from deep quantum circuits: Noise robustness in the QCM approach

-In the context of quantum computation, we observe that the $E_0^{\rm L(4)}$ expression possesses an important property -- for a given $\ket{\psi(\vec{\theta})}$ with some ground state overlap, $E_0^{\rm L(4)}$ is equal to $c_1=\langle H \rangle$, the variational estimate of the ground state energy $E_0$, plus a correction which brings the estimate closer to $E_0$ without actually moving $\ket{\psi({\vec{\theta}})}$ closer to the ground state.
-This correction employs higher order correlations of the system encapsulated in the $c_n$, obtained by quantum computing moments up to $\langle H^4\rangle$.
-The improvement over the variational result was explicitly demonstrated in~\cite{hv2020} for quantum magnetism systems of up to 25 qubits with respect to the simple N\'eel state, and for chemistry problems in~\cite{mj-chem} producing results beyond the Hartree-Fock variational limit.
+The improvement of QCM over the variational result was explicitly demonstrated in~\cite{hv2020} for quantum magnetism systems of up to 25 qubits with respect to the simple N\'eel state, and for chemistry problems in~\cite{mj-chem} producing results beyond the Hartree-Fock variational limit.
 These previous results show that QCM is a robust method for determining better estimates to the ground state energy of a system when using relatively simple trial states, e.g. when ground state overlap is sacrificed in favour of having shallower circuits, or in problems where the ansatz circuit does not fully take into account the dynamics of the system at hand.

 QCM produces the quantity $E_{\rm 0}^{\rm{L}(4)}$ from additional measurements on the quantum computer (polynomial in the problem size), and this quantity has a less stringent requirement of trial state complexity than the variational estimate, $\langle H \rangle$.
 In this work, however, we instead focus on another property of $E_{\rm 0}^{\rm{L}(4)} $ observed in the applications to date~\cite{hv2020,mj-chem} -- that the expression possesses robustness to noise.
 We will demonstrate that $E_0^{\rm L(4)}$, as a particular combination of moments, is effective in producing energy estimates even when errors accumulated in deep trial state circuits overwhelm the variational calculation.
 We start with a demonstration of the QCM procedure applied to very deep quantum circuits on a real device, from which $E_{\rm 0}^{\rm{L}(4)}$ surprisingly salvages a meaningful result.
 We will then investigate this noise robustness property with a simple theoretical model.